trumank/mint/docs/README.md

 #### Migrating from mod.io

-You can make the migration from the official mod.io implementation by:
+You can make the migration from the official mod integration by:

 - Subscribing to the *A Better Modding Menu* mod: <https://mod.io/g/drg/m/a-better-modding-menu>.
 - Clicking the "Copy Mod URLs" button in game.